mwshinn/paranoidscientist/doc/conceptfaq.rst

 However, Paranoid Scientist can easily be enabled or disabled at runtime with a single line of code.
 When it is disabled, there is no performance loss.
-Additionally, the automated unit tests described above may still be run when it is disabled at runtime.
+Additionally, the automated unit tests described above may still be run when runtime checkind is disabled.

 How is Paranoid Scientist different from MyPy?
 ----------------------------------------------